-David was elected Secretary of the Probate and Estate Planning Council, the governing body of the Probate and Estate Planning Section of the Michigan State Bar committed to improving the practice of law in this area.
-He also concluded his five-year term as Chair of the Council’s Amicus Committee.
+David was elected Vice-Chair of the Probate and Estate Planning Council, the governing body of the Probate & Estate Planning Section of the Michigan State Bar committed to improving the practice of law in this area.

 Family Promise of Grand Rapids

 Laura is a board member of Family Promise of Grand Rapids, a nonprofit that provides emergency shelter and affordable housing or families.
 Laura is a lead on the committee planning the annual Dreams Dinner (to be held on March 12, 2020 at 5:30 p.m. at the Goei Center).
 This event raises critical funds for local families in need.